-These twice-baked potatoes are full of creamy cheese, butter, and more cheese!
-They’re the perfect appetizer for any party or side dish for Easter dinner.
+These twice baked potatoes are full of creamy cheese, butter, and more cheese!
+They’re the best boursin cheese potatoes you’ll ever try and the perfect side dish!

 And these gourmet twice-baked potatoes are probably the best I’ve ever had.

 They’re anything but traditional and seriously, amazing.
 We had them for dinner last night along with some almond chicken, you know just to test them out to see if they’re good enough for our guests, and they’re good enough and then some.

 Using the gourmet boursin cheese really just makes them the perfect brunch appetizer or Easter side for foodies or really anyone who likes delicious food.

 To make these twice baked boursin cheese potatoes, you’ll need: